-It's recommended that you breastfeed exclusively until your baby starts eating solid foods, which usually happens around six months.
+It’s recommended that you breastfeed exclusively until your baby starts eating solid foods, which usually happens around six months.
 Once you introduce solids, it’s best for your baby if you keep breastfeeding along with giving your baby solids until your baby is at least 12 months old.
-After that, it’s really up to you and your baby how long you keep going.
+After that, it’s up to you and your baby how long you keep going.
 For more information, check out our breastfeeding articles

 and our breastfeeding videos

-If your baby’s feed is more than 60 ml each night, you can gradually cut down on the amount your baby drinks over 5-7 nights.
+If your baby’s feed is more than 60 ml each night, you can gradually cut down the amount your baby drinks over 5-7 nights.